 Over his more than four decades in Cleveland politics, Carr became known as a civil rights pioneer, a shrewd political powerbroker, and a trusted adviser to African American leaders like Stokes and Council President George L. Forbes.
 His reputation survived the vicissitudes that often accompanied urban political power in cities like Cleveland.
 He was acquitted of charges of voter fraud in 1964 and tax evasion in 1975, and after his appointment to the REGIONAL TRANSIT AUTHORITY (RTA) board in 1977, there was criticism of his opposition to proposed reforms.
 At RTA his focus was on service to and employment for members of the urban core of the city.

 Also in 1977, the Charles V. Carr Multipurpose Center was named in his honor.
 In his position at RTA, Carr remained a prominent political player until his death from a stroke at age 83.
-He was survived by his wife, Hortense Leverett Carr; daughters Carole J. Bush, Cathleen V. Willis, and Leah P.; son, Charles O., and stepson, Michael K. King.
+He was survived by his wife, Hortense Leverett Carr; daughters Carole J. Bush, Cathleen V. Carr, and Leah P.; son, Charles O., and stepson, Michael K. King.
 Carr is buried at LAKE VIEW CEMETERY.

 Updated by Marian Morton